phac-nml/ecoli_serotyping/README.md

           `python setup.py install`

 # Basic Usage
-1. Put all your fasta/fastq files in one folder (concatenate paired files if you want the result to be considered a single entity)
+1. Put all of your fasta/fastq files in one folder (concatenate paired files if you want the result to be considered a single entity)
 1. `ectyper -i [file path]`
 1. View the results on the console or in `output/[datatime]/output.csv`